What is an IEP?

 - The IEP is one of the six major principles of IDEA (Individuals with Disabilities Education Act) https://sites.ed.gov/idea/

 - Students who have been evaluated and identified as a student with special needs have an IEP

 - The IEP is written and developed by a team including the student’s parent(s)

-- The IEP must be reviewed at least every year at what is called the annual review meeting
+- The IEP must be reviewed at least every year.
+This yearly meeting is called the “annual review” meeting

 - Every 3 years students are re-evaluated to determine if they still quality for special education services

-- Any member of the IEP team can call an IEP meeting at any point of the school year and the IEP can be amended
+- Any member of the IEP team can request an IEP meeting at any point of the school year and the IEP can be amended

 - IEPs include measurable goals and objectives for students to work on during the school year

 - The IEP will outline services and supports the school will provide to help students reach their goals and objectives